Strictly Come Dancing announces latest celebrity joining line-up for 2022

-Richie Anderson has been announced as the third celebrity who will take part in this year’s Strictly Come Dancing.
+Kaye Adams has been announced as the fourth celebrity who will take part in this year’s Strictly Come Dancing.

-He joins actors Kym Marsh and Will Mellor who were revealed as the first two celebrities">celebrities on the line-up.
+He joins actors Kym Marsh and Will Mellor TV presenter Richie Anderson who were revealed as the first three celebrities on the line-up.

 Anderson will be part of an all-male partnership in the forthcoming series.

-Marsh and Mellor were revealed to be among the cast for this year’s much loved show, called Strictly by fans, on bbc-breakfast-sian-williams-sally-nugent-channel-5-news-3640322">BBC Breakfast yesterday (4 August).
+Marsh and Mellor were revealed to be among the cast for this year’s much loved show, called Strictly by fans, on BBC Breakfast yesterday (4 August).

+Anderson and Adams both revealed they were taking part today (5 August).

 The show, which sees professional dancers teach famous faces how to perform a variety of Latin and ballroom dances, is set to return to BBC One in September, and this year’s series will be the 19th.

-So, just who are Marsh and Mellor, who are they each married to, and what have they said about appearing on the show?
+So, just who are each of the contestants and what have they said about appearing on the show?

 Here’s everything you need to know.